b-sullender/CAPI/README.md

 # CAPI

-Data and Image processing library
+Data and Image processing library for general C/C++ programming.
+This is a non-specific operating system library designed to integrate into any future operating system and their applications.
+To keep this library independent, required libraries are built into CAPI

-This source code package ships with the following 3rd party source code:
+This library ships with the following 3rd party library source code:
 ```
 jpeg-9d
 zlib-1.2.11